jvspeed74/F1-Management-API/DEV.md

 - The project includes a preconfigured `composer.json` file.
 - The repository includes `composer.phar`, allowing Composer to be run without a global installation.
-- The PhpStorm IDE has a startup task to run `composer install` to get the `vendor` directory.
+- The PhpStorm IDE has a startup task to run `composer.phar install` to get the `vendor` directory.

 ## Coding Standards